Club Rules for 2017-18 Season

 The Wildlife and Flora Competitions together count as a single league Competition.
-Each member may submit a total of up to two entries, which may be entered in the two competitions in any combination.
-I.e. two Wildlife images or two Floral & Plant Life images or one in each.
+Each member may submit a total of up to three entries, which may be entered in the two competitions in any

 6.5 MONOCHROME COMPETITION

-Each member may enter two monochrome prints.
+Each member may enter three monochrome prints.
 There is no prescribed subject.

 6.9 BEST OF YEAR COMPETITION